eaudeweb/naaya/Naaya/NaayaSurvey/README.txt

 		-----------------

 		Send the link of the survey to the respondents.
 When a respondent answers, the owner of the survey will receive a notification email, which includes a link to the newly added answer.
+		To prevent spam, captcha is used for anonymous users.
+Authenticated users are permitted to answer only once.

 		Analyzing the results
 		---------------------